- Management of '&'

 Name of the Image control to be used.

 <Text>: Type corresponding to the text to draw

 - a string (without formatting marks such as TAB, CR, etc.),

 Text color to use.
 This color can correspond to:

 If this parameter is not specified, the color of the text:

-- is Black if the <Image>.Pen function has not been used before,
+- is Black if <Image>.Pen has not been used beforehand,

-- corresponds to the Color specified in the last call to the <Image>.Pen function.
+- corresponds to the color specified in the last call to <Image>.Pen.